Children's Dentist In Taylors Hill

 Why Choose Magical Smiles As Your Childrens Dentist

-We know how much you care about the health of your children.
-You want their teeth and gums to be healthy for life, which is why it is recommended that they visit a dentist twice every year.
-Regular visits are also helpful in maintaining good oral hygiene habits among kids, which helps them avoid cavities and other dental issues later on in their lives.
+We understand how much you care about the health of your children.
+You want to provide them with a lifetime of healthy teeth, which is why they must see their dentist twice per year.
+Regular visits to our dental clinic will ensure good oral hygiene habits and avoid other dental issues.

-They deserve a dental experience where they can be engaged in fun activities while receiving professional dental care from trained professionals who love working with children.
-Visit Magical Smiles today for quality dental care for your little one!
-Our focus is always on keeping your child happy and comfortable throughout each appointment.
+Your children deserve an experience where they can be engaged in fun activities while receiving professional care from trained professionals who love working with children.
+Visit Magical Smiles today.
+Our goal is to keep your little one happy and comfortable throughout each appointment!

 FAQs About Children's Dentistry

-Children between the ages of 2-17 may qualify for free basic dental care.
-The Child Dental Benefits Schedule is for children whose families collect benefits such as Family Tax Benefit A. The dental services that are covered under this system include:
+Primary dental care is accessible and free for children between the ages of 2 and 17.
+The Child Dental Benefits Schedule covers children whose families receive benefits such as Family Tax Benefit A.

 - Fissure Sealants